Patient health data is the single biggest bottleneck for advancing healthcare

 - Computation on Ethereum network is extremely expensive, as every full node will run the same contract with the same input.
 De-identification of data is computationally intensive.
 There needs to be a way to run these computation off the blockchain.
 The smart contract should simply the orchestrator of the system.

 - Storage on the Ethereum network is also expensive.
 The output data, if stored on blockchain, is replicated across every node.
 The more practical way is to simply have the transaction saved on the blockchain, with a hash reference to an off-site storage location where the actual data is stored.
 However, given that direction, then a 3rd party would presumably still be needed to ensure that the data is stored securely.

 - Prepping the data for sharing behind the healthcare provider’s firewall is also going to be challenging.
 Healthcare data is dirty, and often not structured in the most ideal way.
 Furthermore, different organizations represent the same data in different ways.
 There has to be a process to extract the necessary data from the source table, clean/normalize them based on a shared standard and and save them into a separate datastore.
 This is an extremely costly and manual endeavor, and require ongoing effort to maintain.

 I’m sure there are many more issues that I don’t even know that I don’t know.
 I’m not even sure if healthcare provider would be willing to incorporate a nascent technology like blockchain.
 However, from everything I have read so far, it feels like the idea itself is fundamentally sound.
 This is an area that I’m extremely excited to explore more.
-I’m hoping to be able to build a working prototype of this over the next few weeks.
-I’ll be sure to post my learnings here as well.
 If this sounds like an interesting problem to you, I would love to chat and exchange thoughts.
 Just shoot me a note on twitter at @yilunzh